 Visit our For Schools and Communities web page for resources to support the Guidelines for Food and Beverage Sales in BC Schools.

-Ministry of Health – Nutritional Guidelines for Vending Machines in B.C.
+Ministry of Health – Healthier Choices for Vending Machines in B.C.
 Public Buildings

 - Healthier Choices in Vending Machines in BC Public Buildings Policy (PDF 1.09 MB)